ritikamotwani/Go-CLI/README.md

 - go build
 - go install HelloWorld

-After editing files to run the command again reflecting new changes, run:
+After editing files to run the command to reflect the new changes, run:
 - go install HelloWorld to build the new version.